srnichols/StampsPattern/docs/DATA_STRATEGY_PLAN.md

 Two quick examples to make the knobs concrete.
 Aligns with `AzureArchitecture/main.bicep` and `deploymentStampLayer.bicep`.

-Example A — conservative defaults (Silver-ish) with per-cell overrides:
+Example A, conservative defaults (Silver-ish) with per-cell overrides:

 ```json
 {